ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

 #.
 The foster care system is complex.
 We have the foster kid assigned within the house they are currently living.
 If we model the foster care system in more detail, we might improve this at some point.
 #.
 We have "parents" fall between 20-45 older than the child.
 This is an oversimplification.
 Some parents (especially men) fall outside of this range.
 Also some age gaps are more common than others.
 #.
 The only people who are seen as "in college" are in GQ in college.
 Plenty of people attend college from home, but we do not track education so are not accounting for this.
 #.
-We assign GQ college folks to "parents" instead of "parents/guardians".
+We assign GQ college folks to "guardians" within an age limit.
 Some are likely supported by a grandparent or other person outside of our qualifications, but this is not included.

+Guardian(s) on Time Steps
+^^^^^^^^^^^^^^^^^^^^^^^^^

+For those who had a guardian initialized at the start of the simulation, that assignment will not change.
+If the guardian moves, they will remain as the guardian.
+If they die, the simulant will not have a living guardian.

+A person cannot "age out" of their guardian when they become an adult or have their own children.
+Therefore it is possible to both HAVE a guardian and BE a guardian.

+However, for simulants born in the simulation, they receive a tracked mother (term for the person that births them, regardless of gender).

+The tracked mother will be assigned as a guardian.
+In addition, if the tracked mother has a spouse or unmarried partner (reference person and spouse/unmarried partner ONLY), the spouse/partner will also be assigned as a guardian.

 .. _census_prl_fertility: